noahgibbs/demiurge/CONCEPTS.md

 lower-case letter count as different from each other.

-Certain items, such as Zones in World Files may be reopened by declaring a Zone with the same name.
+Certain items, such as Zones in World Files may be reopened by declaring another item (e.g. another Zone) with the same name.
 But if so, they aren't two different Zones with the same name.
 Instead, the files declare a single Zone across multiple files.
 That's perfectly legal, just as you may declare a room in one World File while declaring creatures and items inside it in another World File.
 But it's all a single room, even if it's declared in multiple places for human convenience.
 If you're used to programming with Ruby classes, this idea of "reopening" the same zone in a new file will probably seem very familiar.

 Sometimes you want to declare an object and then have a lot of them.
 Something like a wooden spoon, a low-level slime monster or a